 Definitely worth including in your daily diet, but don’t get it on your clothes.
 I learned that lesson (on dozens of occasions) the hard way!

-Garlic has huge anti-inflammation properties that have been linked to cardiovascular health, preventing obesity (related to sulfur-containing compounds found in garlic) and in helping and preventing arthritis.
+Garlic has huge anti-inflammation properties that have been linked to cardiovascular health, preventing obesity (related to sulfur-containing compounds found in garlic), and helping and preventing arthritis.

 Two additional compounds in garlic (vinyldithin and thiacremonone) are found to inhibit the activity of inflammatory messenger molecules while also providing an anti-oxidative stress benefit.

-The most researched compound in garlic, allicin, has been linked to many anti-inflamation benefits, and this food should definitely be eaten multiple times daily.
+The most researched compound in garlic, allicin, has been linked to many anti-inflammation benefits, and this food should definitely be eaten multiple times daily.

 As with many other high-antioxidant foods, beetroot has been shown to have fantastic anti-inflammatory benefits.

-The phytonutrients betanin, isobetanin, and vulgaxanthin that are found in beetroot have been the subject of huge amounts of research with regards to heart health (a symptom of chronic inflammation).
+The phytonutrients betanin, isobetanin, and violaxanthin that are found in beetroot have been the subject of huge amounts of research with regards to heart health (a symptom of chronic inflammation).

 Alongside the anti-inflammatory benefits that betanin has, it is also proven to have anti-fungal properties and aid in detoxification.

-You don’t need to be able to pronounce those nor do you need to remember them – just know that asparagus has possibly more anti-inflammation compunds in it than any other food!
+You don’t need to be able to pronounce those nor do you need to remember them – just know that asparagus has possibly more anti-inflammation compounds in it than any other food!